 A typical starter home might be a townhouse, condominium or single-family house with one or two bedrooms.
-While that could always be enough space for some people, that may not be the case for those who want to start a family.
+While that could be enough space for some people, this may not be the case for those who want to start a family.

 Starter Home vs. Forever Home: Pros and Cons